Pleura: Development

-The visceral and parietal pleurae, like all mesothelia, both derive from the lateral plate mesoderms.
+The visceral and parietal layers of the pleurae, like all mesothelia, derive from the lateral plate mesoderm.
 During the third week of embryogenesis, each lateral mesoderm splits into two layers.
-The dorsal layer joins overlying somites and ectoderm to form the somatopleure; and the ventral layer joins the underlying endoderm to form the splanchnopleure.
-The dehiscence of these two layers creates a fluid-filled cavity on each side, and with the ventral infolding and the subsequent midline fusion of the trilaminar disc, forms a pair of intraembryonic coeloms anterolaterally around the gut tube during the fourth week, with the splanchnopleure on the inner cavity wall and the somatopleure on the outer cavity wall.
+The dorsal layer joins overlying somites and ectoderm to form the somatopleure and the ventral layer joins the underlying endoderm to form the splanchnopleure.
+The dehiscence of these two layers creates a fluid-filled cavity on each side.
+These cavities then open up into the extraembryonic coelom.
+During the fourth week, with the ventral infolding and the subsequent midline fusion of the trilaminar disc, the U-shaped intraembryonic coelom seals anterolaterally around the gut tube with the splanchnopleure lining the inner cavity wall and the somatopleure the outer cavity wall.

 The cranial end of the intraembryonic coeloms fuse early to form a single cavity, which rotates anteriorly and apparently descends inverted in front of the thorax, and is later encroached by the growing primordial heart as the pericardial cavity.
 The caudal portions of the coeloms fuse later below the umbilical vein to become the larger peritoneal cavity, separated from the pericardial cavity by the transverse septum.
 The two cavities communicate via a slim pair of remnant coeloms adjacent to the upper foregut called the pericardioperitoneal canal.
 During the fifth week, the developing lung buds begin to invaginate into these canals, creating a pair of enlarging cavities that encroach into the surrounding somites and further displace the transverse septum caudally — namely the pleural cavities.
 The mesothelia pushed out by the developing lungs arise from the splanchnopleure, and become the visceral pleurae; while the other mesothelial surfaces of the pleural cavities arise from the somatopleure, and become the parietal pleurae.